Don’t flush contact lenses. Recycle them

 There is, though, a way to recycle the plastic blister packs that contain your contacts.

-Online magazine Mental Floss recommends putting empty blister packs inside plastic bottles and then dropping them into your recycling bin once you’ll filled up the bottles.
+Online magazine Mental Floss recommends putting empty blister packs inside plastic bottles and then dropping them into your recycling bin once you’ve filled up the bottles.

 Remember to remove the foil that covers the blister packs before you shove them into those plastic bottles, though.